-Eyal Golub, Gilad Pelossof, Ronit Freeman, Hong Zhang, and Itamar Willner

-Institute of Chemistry, The Center for Nanoscience and Nanotechnology, The Hebrew University of Jerusalem, Jerusalem 91904, Israel
+- Eyal Golub, Gilad Pelossof, Ronit Freeman, Hong Zhang, and Itamar Willner - 6 Institute of Chemistry, The Center of Nanoscience and Nanotechnology, The Hebrew University of Jerusalem, - 7 Jerusalem 91904, Israel

 Metallic or semiconductor nanoparticles (NPs) are used as labels for the electrochemical, photoelectrochemical, or surface plasmon resonance (SPR) detection of cocaine using a common aptasensor configuration.
 The aptasensors are based on the use of two anticocaine aptamer subunits, where one subunit is assembled on a Au support, acting as an electrode or a SPR-active surface, and the second aptamer subunit is labeled with Pt-NPs, CdS-NPs, or Au-NPs.
 In the different aptasensor configurations, the addition of cocaine results in the formation of supramolecular complexes between the NPs-labeled aptamer subunits and cocaine on the metallic surface, allowing the quantitative analysis of cocaine.
-The supramolecular Pt-NPs-aptamer subunits-cocaine complex allows the detection of cocaine by the electrocatalyzed reduction of H2O2.
+The supramolecular Pt-NPs aptamer subunits-cocaine complex allows the detection of cocaine by the electrocatalyzed reduction of H2O2.
 The photocurrents generated by the CdS-NPs-labeled aptamer subunits-cocaine complex, in the presence of triethanol amine as a hole scavenger, allows the photoelectrochemical detection of cocaine.
-The supramolecular Au-NPs-aptamer subunits-cocaine complex generated on the Au support allows the SPR detection of cocaine through the reflectance changes stimulated by the electronic coupling between the localized plasmon of the Au-NPs and the surface plasmon wave.
-All aptasensor configurations enable the analysis of cocaine with a detection limit in the range of 10^{-6} to 10^{-5} M. The major advantage of the sensing platform is the lack of background interfering signals.
+The supramolecular Au-NPs aptamer subunits-cocaine complex generated on the Au support allows the SPR detection of cocaine through the reflectance changes stimulated by the electronic coupling between the localized plasmon of the Au-NPs and the surface plasmon wave.
+All aptasensor configurations enable the analysis of cocaine with a detection limit in the range of 10^{-6} to 10^{-5} M. The major advantage of the sensing platform is the lack of background interfering electrochemical detection of the solubilized ions were used to amplify different biosensing events. $^{7-11}$ Also, metallic NPs such as Pt-NPs were used as electrocatalysts for the electrochemical detection of DNA or proteins.
+12,13 Photoexcitation of semiconductor NPs and the generation of the electron-hole pair provides the basis for the photoelectrochemical effect and the generation of photocurrents.
+Indeed, semiconductor NPs were used as labels for sensing biocatalytic processes $^{14-16}$ or DNA sensing 17 through the generation of photocurrents.

-Metallic1-4 or semiconductor^{5,6} nanoparticles (NPs) find growing interest as electrical, photoelectrochemical, or optical labels for biosensing events.
+Metallic^{1-4} or semiconductor^{5,6} nanoparticles (NPs) find growing interest as electrical, photoelectrochemical, or optical labels for biosensing events.
 The solubilization of metallic or semiconductor NPs acting as labels for biorecognition events and the